-Beta-blockers are prescribed in certain circumstances to treat high blood pressure, according to the Mayo Clinic.
+Beta-blockers are sometimes prescribed to treat high blood pressure, according to the Mayo Clinic.
 These medications work by slowing down the heart.
 "When this occurs, it can affect the circulation in the body, especially to extremities like hands and feet," Dr. Pantaleo says.

 Smoking can make you prone to cold feet, Dr. Pantaleo says.
 Lighting up constricts blood vessels, which can cause toes (and fingers) to be generally cold.

-If these little tips don't help or the color of your feet or toes changes, Dr. Pantaleo suggests seeing your doctor.
+You should also seek medical help immediately if the color of your feet or toes change, Dr. Pantaleo says.

 - National Institutes of Health: “Iron”